Hopesfall: Relationship with Trustkill

 The band's relationship with Trustkill was always adversarial; the label altered the track listing for Magnetic North without the band's knowledge, and in an interview in the wake of the band's breakup, former drummer Jason Trabue accused the label of providing the band with insufficient promotion and financial support throughout their tenure on Trustkill, as well as withholding royalties.
 In response to the MySpace bulletin announcing the band's breakup and revealing their distaste for their former label, as well as the interview with Trabue, Trustkill founder Josh Grabelle denied the accusations and leveled his own unsubstantiated allegations of drug use by the band as a cause for the breakup.

 Musical style and influences

 The band's musical style has changed over the course of its career, but has primarily been described as post-hardcore, melodic hardcore, alternative rock, and space rock.
 The band was originally described as Christian hardcore on the debut Frailty of Words.
 The albums No Wings to Speak Of and The Satellite Years have also been described as metalcore.
+While the early releases featured screamed vocals prominently, later releases incorporated more clean singing.

 The band's influences are very diverse.
-The band is influenced by emo bands such as Cursive, Karate, and The Appleseed Cast; alternative rock bands such as HUM and Jawbox; and hardcore punk bands such as Strongarm, Bloodshed, Shai Hulud, and Overcome.
+The band is influenced by emo bands such as Cursive, Karate, and the Appleseed Cast; alternative rock bands such as Hum and Jawbox; and hardcore punk bands such as Strongarm, Bloodshed, Shai Hulud, and Overcome.
+Other influences they've cited include Smashing Pumpkins, Undying, Prayer for Cleansing, Aria, Learning and Codeseven.

+The topic of science fiction is heavily explored in the band's music.
+Early releases also contained religious themes, though this was phased out on later releases in favor of a secular lyrical style.